decentraland/adr/content/ADR-125-realm-modifiers-for-worlds-in-renderer.md

 	- A world should never trigger the wizard.
 	- New users are teleported back to Genesis City after the wizard

+## Task breakdown for SDK

-- **SDK tasks:** This are the tasks that requires collaboration with the SDK team
+This are the tasks that requires collaboration with the SDK team

 - The world scene size is limited to 2x2
 - Access via decentraland.org/world/NAME
 - A world will have a maximum of 100 players connected to it.
 Reaching the limit will prevent players from entering
 - Developers can deploy their Worlds on the Catalysts
 - World scenes are up to 15MB*Parcel